risana-ek/POWER-BI-Project/README.md

 2. **Growth Trends:** Identified specific months where marketing campaigns led to a spike in order volume.
 3. **Customer Satisfaction:** Analyzed the average review score (3.67) to identify areas for service improvement.

+# 📸 Dashboard Preview
+(Note: Add a screenshot of your Power BI dashboard here to make the README look professional)

 ---